Dynamics of Quadruple Systems Composed of Two Binaries: Stars, White Dwarfs, and Implications for Ia Supernovae: Secular Theory

 \subsection{Spin}

 We neglect the spins of the stars due to the dominance of the tidal effects at high eccentricities.
-The time-dependent tidal forces exerted on one star due to the motion of its companion and due to the rotation of itself share the same nature, where the frequencies are the main distinguishing factors. \cite{2003ApJ...589..605W} provides the rotational precession rate for the $m_1\ll m_0$ case:
+We compare the precession rate due to the rotational (oblate spheroid) deformation of the stars to the precession rate caused by tidal deformation, which contains many of the same factors. \cite{2003ApJ...589..605W} provides the rotational precession rate for equatorial orbits and the $m_1\ll m_0$ case:

 where $n_1$ is the mean motion of inner orbit A and $\Omega_1$ is the rotation angular frequency of the star $m_1$.
 In general there is a similar term corresponding to the distortion of the star $m_0$ due to its companion.
 At high-$e$, the ratio between the rotational precession rate (Eq.~\ref{eq:g_rot}) and the tidal precession rate (Eq.~\ref{eq:g_tideprec}) is estimated by